Kubalonekk/Blog/README.md

 ## General Information
+Regular user can only create an account and comment on posts.
+A user in the "Content creators" group can manage the content of the site.
-- The application was created in order to gain experience
+The application was created in order to gain experience